Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

         plot.add(window_size_8000, label: [w = 8000], mark: "x", mark-size: 0.10)
       })
     }),
-    caption: [Accuracy for the CNN, trained on the dataset containing all quantum computer and all simulator data.]
+    caption: [Accuracy for the CNN, which was trained on the dataset containing measurement data for every quantum computer and simulator used in this thesis.]
   ),
 ) <window-size-vs-step-ranges-plots>